OSGeo/grass/doc/howto_release.md

 For a final release (not release candidate), close the related milestone at
 <https://github.com/OSGeo/grass/milestones>.
-If there are any open issues or PRs, move them to another milestone in the milestone view (all can be moved at once).
+If there are any open issues or PRs, move them to another milestone in the milestone view (all can be moved at once by selecting the open issues and PRs and reassigning the next milestone).

 ## Publish the release